 A colourful array of dance for everyone aged 6 years and above.

-In Confetti, Introdans presents a colourful array of dance: from urban to classical.
+In Confetti, Introdans presents a colourful array of dance: from hip hop to classical.
 Throughout this season the company is celebrating a golden jubilee Introdans was founded 50 years ago.
 And this show is a must-see for everyone aged 6 and above.
-Two classical choreographies by the Netherlands’ most renowned choreographer Hans van Manen, stunning ballet fireworks by Karole Armitage and new work by streetwise talent Ruben Chi will all get you on the edge of your seat.
+You can be who you are is the message, with two classical choreographies by the Netherlands’ most famous choreographer Hans van Manen, a dazzling ballet by Karole Armitage and new work by movement artist Ruben Chi.

 The former punk ballerina – Karole Armitage – made the choreography Rave in response to the attacks in New York on 11 September 2001.
 It’s a work that sparkles with the drive to survive and create and in which she combines various dance techniques: voguing, capoeira, wushu (Chinese martial arts) and ballet technique.
 The 24 body-painted dancers race across the stage in a spectacular bombardment of colour.
 The choreographer is known for her video clips for Michael Jackson and Madonna, including the hit Vogue.